ludwig-ai/ludwig/mkdocs/docs/developer_guide.md

  Each sub-class of `HyperoptStrategy` that implements its abstract methods samples parameters according to their definition and type (see [User Guide]() for details) differently, like using a random search (implemented in `RandomStrategy`), or a grid serach (implemented in `GridStrategy`, or bayesian optimization or evolutionary techniques.

 `HyperoptExecutor` represents the method used to execute the hyper-parameter optimization, independently of how the values fo the hyperparameters are sampled.
-Available implementations are a serial ecevutor that executes the training with the different sampled hyper-parameters values one at a time (implemented in `SerialExecutor`), a parallel executor that runs the trainin using sampled hyper-parameters values in parallel on the same machine (implemented in the `ParallelEcevutor`), and a [Fiber]()-based executor that enables to run the trainin using sampled hyper-parameters values in parallel on multiple machines within a cluster.
+Available implementations are a serial executor that executes the training with the different sampled hyper-parameters values one at a time (implemented in `SerialExecutor`), a parallel executor that runs the training using sampled hyper-parameters values in parallel on the same machine (implemented in the `ParallelExecutor`), and a [Fiber]()-based executor that enables to run the training using sampled hyper-parameters values in parallel on multiple machines within a cluster.
 A `HyperoptExecutor` uses a `HyperoptStrategy` to sample hyper-parameters values, usually initialzies an execution context, like a multithread pool fo instance, and executes the hyper-parameter optimization according to the strategy.
 First, a new batch of paramters is sampled from the `HyperoptStrategy`.
 Then, sampled parameters are merged with the basic model definition parameters specified, overriding them.